saraz251993/ecommerce-docker/README.md

 sudo docker stat: You are able to check the resources being used up by the running docker container. sudo docker stop _id: Once you are completed with the testing, you can stop the running container.

+The dataset file :kz.csv is too large so it can be downloaded at https://www.kaggle.com/mkechinov/ecommerce-purchase-history-from-electronics-store.
+Thanks